-Have you ever wondered how to become a business consultant?
-Or what it is like to leave your corporate job to start your own business as a coach?
+Have you ever wondered how to become a business consultant or business coach?
+Hear what it is like to leave your corporate job to start your own business as a coach.

 Well, one man who has done it successfully is Brad Regan.
 I recently caught up with Brad for a chat about life as a business coach.

 In this episode of the Should I Own A Business podcast, we interview Brad Regan, a self-employed business consultant.
 Brad tells us about how he became a successful consultant and gives great tips on what he would do better based on his experience.
 This interview is another in our Small Business Stories series.